abdeldjalile-lafkir/salesman-problem-optimizer/ks-genetic-algorithme/README.md

-# Genetic Algorithm - TSP Solver
+# Genetic Algorithm - Knapsack Solver

-A C++ implementation of a genetic algorithm to solve the Traveling Salesman Problem.
+A C++ implementation of a genetic algorithm to solve the knapsack Problem.

 ## Overview

-This program finds the shortest route that visits all cities exactly once and returns to the starting city using evolutionary computing techniques.
+This program solves the knapsack problem using evolutionary computing techniques.

 ## Requirements